UnitedEffects/ueauth/README.md

 ## TODO

-* Forgot Password flow is built, still need to:
-    * build the central screen
 * Update notification documentation and optional ack from "invite" to "general"
 * implement requiredVerify and autoVerify on config
 * Invite User